The food and beverage industry is a melting pot of transformation. For many businesses, improved logistics will be the secret sauce of success.

 The shift away from restaurants to home cooking

-Around 86% of meals eaten in the US are prepared at home, according to market research firm, NPD Group.
+Around 86% of meals eaten in the US are prepared at home, according to market research, says Time Magazine.
 Restaurant meals, meanwhile, are at their lowest point in close to 30 years.

 That transformation of consumer preference hasn’t just altered the final destination of food products from restaurants to dwellings; it has also changed what kinds of foods consumers are buying.
 Demand for canned and jar foods was in significant decline prior to COVID.
 That trend has now reversed, Food Processing Magazine reports in its 2021 Food and Beverage industry outlook.
 Canned soup sales doubled in 2021.
 Frozen meals were up by 40%.
 The changing lineup of products is trickling right through the supply chain.
 Carriers are being challenged to deal with new routes, different timelines, and an evolving regulatory environment.